Heavy vehicle safety

 The Department of Transport administers heavy vehicle legislation and manages driver and vehicle licensing.
 Main Roads Western Australia (WA) is responsible for managing heavy vehicle access to the State's road network.

-When heavy vehicles or single-trailer combinations are operated within the standards for dimensions and mass prescribed by the Road Traffic (Vehicle Standards) Regulations 2002, the vehicle licence issued by the Department of Transport's Driver and Vehicle Services, allows general (as of right) access to Western Australia's state road network.
+When heavy vehicles or single-trailer combinations are operated within the standards for dimensions and mass prescribed by the Road Traffic (Vehicles) Regulations 2014, the vehicle licence issued by the Department of Transport's Driver and Vehicle Services, allows general (as of right) access to Western Australia's state road network.

 Heavy vehicles or combinations which do not meet these prescribed standards, plus all combinations with more than one trailer, are called Restricted Access Vehicles (RAVs).
 In addition to the vehicle licence, these vehicles require a permit from Main Roads Western Australia, which grants access to certain parts of the Western Australia road network under specific operating conditions.